 A provisional ballot is used to record a vote when there is a question regarding a voter’s eligibility.
 The voter has the right to vote by provisional ballot if:

-*In all cases the JOE should call Voter Services before issuing a Provision ballot.
+*In all cases the Judge of Elections should call Voter Services before issuing a Provision ballot.
 VS will research the situation and determine the voter’s registration status first.

 CAN VOTERS WHO HAVE BEEN IN TROUBLE WITH THE LAW VOTE?

 Or, phrased positively, the following may register and vote if they have been citizens of the United States for at least one month before the next election; have been residents of Pennsylvania and their respective election districts for at least 30 days before the next election; and will be at least 18 years of age on the day of the next election:

 - Pretrial detainees (individuals who are confined in a penal institution awaiting trial on charges of a felony or a misdemeanor).